-Create the cutest Valentine’s Day Preschool Craft with this cute Caterpillar!
+Create the cutest Valentine’s Day Preschool Craft with this cute heart caterpillar!
 It’s easy to create, fun for kids and excellent number practice!

 Hello!
 Today I’m excited to share this adorable Valentine’s Day preschool craft!
-A cute caterpillar built with numbered hearts!
-It’s simple to prepare and fun for kids to create – plus it’s excellent number practice!
+A cute heart caterpillar built with numbered hearts!
+It’s simple to prepare and fun for kids to create – plus it’s excellent number practice.
 You can use any colored paper you have on hand, cut out six hearts, number them and let your preschool create.
-I added antennae made from straws and googley eyes to make it extra fun!
+I added antennae made from straws and googly eyes to make it extra fun!

 I originally created this craft for 20 preschoolers so I enlisted the help of my Cricut Explore cutting machine, which made this a breeze!
 Not only did it cut out all 120 hearts for me, but it also wrote the numbers on them!
 Yay!

 My favorite part of this simple craft is the addition of the numbers on the hearts.
-Any time I can add number-or-letter practice to my kids’ crafts, I do!
+Any time I can add number or letter practice to my kids’ crafts, I try to.
 You could do this same craft and spell out your child’s name with the hearts.
 I put my hearts in rainbow order as another way to help kids put their hearts in the right order.

 - I found cardstock easier to use with my Cricut Explore

-- Patterned straws or pipe cleaners for antennae
+- Striped Paper Straws or pipe cleaners for antennae

 - Crayons or marker to draw in legs

-- *optional: Use your Cricut Explore Cutting Machine and a Cricut Fine Point Black Pen
+- *optional: Use your Cutting Machine and a Cricut Fine Point Black Pen

 Use a cutting machine to cut and number the hearts.
 This was especially helpful for preparing this craft for a large group.
 You can use my Cricut Design Space file or create it yourself.
-In Cricut Design Space, I used the “shapes” tool to create 6 hearts, all 2″ tall.
-I wrote the numbers on hearts 1 through 5 using the font “Cricut Sans”.
+In Cricut Design Space, I used the “shapes” tool to create 6 hearts, all about 2″ tall.
+I wrote the numbers on the hearts 1 through 5 using the font “Cricut Sans”.
 I used a different font, “DJ Groovy” for the number “1”.
-Make sure to attach each number to the correctly colored heart and you are ready to cut!
+Make sure to attach each number to the correctly colored heart and you are ready to cut.